rdagumampan/adr-ps/README.md

 ADR-PS is a powershell module you can import in a normal powershell session.
 The default destination directory is `doc\adr`.

-1. Copy the adr.psm1 into your solution folder and changed the `doc\adr` into your desired directory.
+1. Copy the adr.psm1 into your solution folder and change the `doc\adr` into your desired directory.
 2. Open Powershell CLI and import module

 	```powershell